-The Plate Section Cuts tool allows you to extract forces, moments, and other plate results along any defined cut line across slabs, plates, or walls.
+The Plate Section Cuts tool lets you extract forces, moments, and other plate results across slabs, plates, or walls.
+It works in two modes: Cut, which reads results along a single line, and Strip, which integrates results over a defined width.
 This is useful for slab strip design, checking local plate behaviour, and verifying load distribution.

 How to Use the Plate Section Cuts Tool